x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 # Securing Outlook for iOS and Android in Exchange Online

-Outlook for iOS and Android provides users the fast, intuitive email and calendar experience that users expect from a modern mobile app, while being the only app to provide support for the best features of Office 365.
+Outlook for iOS and Android provides users the fast, intuitive email and calendar experience that users expect from a modern mobile app, while being the only app to provide support for the best features of Microsoft 365 or Office 365.

 Protecting company or organizational data on users' mobile devices is extremely important.
 Begin by reviewing [Setting up Outlook for iOS and Android](#setting-up-outlook-for-ios-and-android), to ensure your users have all the required apps installed.
 After that, choose one of the following options to secure your devices and your organization's data:

 1. **Recommended**: If your organization has an Enterprise Mobility + Security subscription, or has separately obtained licensing for Microsoft Intune and Azure Active Directory Premium, follow the steps in [Leveraging Enterprise Mobility + Security suite to protect corporate data with Outlook for iOS and Android](#leveraging-enterprise-mobility--security-suite-to-protect-corporate-data-with-outlook-for-ios-and-android) to protect corporate data with Outlook for iOS and Android.

-2. If your organization doesn't have an Enterprise Mobility + Security subscription or licensing for Microsoft Intune and Azure Active Directory Premium, follow the steps in [Leveraging Mobile Device Management for Office 365](#leveraging-mobile-device-management-for-office-365), and use the Mobile Device Management (MDM) for Office 365 capabilities that are included in your Office 365 or Microsoft 365 subscription.
+2. If your organization doesn't have an Enterprise Mobility + Security subscription or licensing for Microsoft Intune and Azure Active Directory Premium, follow the steps in [Leveraging Mobile Device Management for Office 365](#leveraging-mobile-device-management-for-office-365), and use the Mobile Device Management (MDM) for Microsoft 365 or Office 365 capabilities that are included in your Office 365 or Microsoft 365 subscription.

 3. Follow the steps in [Leveraging Exchange Online mobile device policies](#leveraging-exchange-online-mobile-device-policies) to implement basic Exchange mobile device mailbox and device access policies.